By Regina Arbeia | On | Comments (0)

-Betty MacDonald (March 26, 1908 – February 7, 1958) was an American author of humorous semi-autobiographical stories and children’s books.
-Born Anne Elizabeth Campbell Bard in Boulder, Colorado, her father Darsie Bard was an itinerant mining engineer and the family moved constantly until finally settling in Laurelhurst, Seattle, Washington, in 1916.
-When Darsie died suddenly in 1920, the family was left to cope with severe financial problems that were only alleviated when Betty hit the publishing jackpot with her first book, The Egg and I in 1945.
+Betty MacDonald (March 26, 1907 – February 7, 1958) was an American author of humorous memoirs and children’s books, born Anne Elizabeth Campbell Bard in Boulder, Colorado.
+Her father was a mining engineer, and the family moved frequently before finally settling in Seattle, Washington in 1916.

 Move to Vashon Island

 From September 1938 to June 1939, she was treated for pulmonary tuberculosis in Firland Sanatorium near Seattle.
 Betty married Donald C. MacDonald in 1942 and moved to Vashon Island in Puget Sound, where she wrote most of her books.
 In 1945 she published The Egg and I, a humorous memoir her experiences with her first husband on the chicken farm.
 More about that ahead.

 Her memories of her experience in Firland Sanatorium resulted in The Plague and I (1948).
 This was followed by Anybody Can Do Anything (1950), based on her struggles to find work during the Depression years.
 Onions in the Stew (1955), written with her trademark wit, was about life on Vashon Island during World War II.

 The Egg and I